LavishSoftware/LS1-Platform-Specifications/Reference/IS-Uplink.md

 - [string](#type-string) `AsString`: The contained value as a string
 - [unistring](#type-unistring) `AsJSON[` <"multiline"> `]`: The contained value as multiline JSON text. multiline is literal, e.g. ${MyValue.AsJSON[multiline]}
 - [string](#type-string) `AsJSON`: The contained value as single-line JSON text
-- [string](#type-string) `Type`: The type of JSON object stored; one of: null, object, string, number, array, true, false, integer.
+- [string](#type-string) `Type`: The type of JSON object stored; one of: null, object, string, number, array, boolean, integer.
 Note that while the JSON standard does not differentiate between floating-point numbers and integers, LavishScript does
 - [object](#type-object) `Value`: The contained value

 ### Methods